An ambitious curriculum with paths of excellence

 In Primary (Pre-primary and Primary)

-- Increased number of hours of exposure to English throughout pre-primary, by an external teacher (one speaker = one language).
+• Increased number of hours of exposure to English throughout pre-primary (one speaker/teacher = one language).

 FOR ALL SECONDARY STUDENTS *